The Brain from Planet Arous: Production

-Advertisement from 1958 for The Brain from Planet Arous and co-feature, Teenage Monster.
+Advertisement for The Brain from Planet Arous and co-feature, Teenage Monster.

 The special effect for Agar's eyes was achieved by using contact lenses lined with metal foil.
 These were used a decade later by actor Gary Lockwood during the second Star Trek TV series pilot episode "Where No Man Has Gone Before".

 Stock footage of unoccupied houses being flash-incinerated in above-ground atomic bomb tests was used to demonstrate Gor's psychic powers.

 The plot of an alien interstellar policeman pursuing a dangerous, space-faring criminal who must slip into and possess the bodies of Earth lifeforms is similar to the classic science fiction novel Needle by Hal Clement that was first published in 1949 as a multi-part serial in Astounding Science Fiction magazine.
 The 1987 film The Hidden also shares similar story elements without being a direct adaptation of Clement's novel.

 Director Nathan Juran was unhappy with the final film and changed his screen credit to the pseudonym "Nathan Hertz".